-Struthers will counsel them not to panic and to remember that downturns are the price investors pay for the big returns they get during bull markets.
-But he knows fear can get the better of people.
+While Struthers will counsel them not to panic and explain that downturns are the price investors pay for the big returns they get during bull markets, he knows fear can get the better of people.
 “You can’t just say ‘don’t sell’ because you’ll lose some people and they’ll be worse off.”

-So instead of trying to contradict their fears, he will try to get them to do something to assuage their short-term concerns, but do the least long-term damage to their nest egg.
+So instead he will try to get them to do those things that can assuage their short-term concerns, but do the least long-term damage to their nest egg.

 For instance, someone may be afraid to take enough risk in their 401(k) investments, especially in a falling market, because they’re afraid of losing more and having less of a financial resource if they ever get laid off.